 INTRODUCTION

 Douglas Cardente of Anderson Street Realty LLC has requested a Level II Site Plan review for the proposed change of use of this 2.7 acre open site to an intermodal facility for the staging of up to 30 trucks (tractor trailers) prior to loading onto the Nova Star Ferry at Ocean Gateway.
 The submitted proposal does not include any site improvements, as environmental improvements had already been carried out in association with another use that did not go forward.
 The site is zoned ILb where the proposed use is a permitted use.
-The proposed use would be utilize an enclosed area of about 52,000 sq ft at the rear of the site, on the area that was subject to VRAP remediation in 2008 because the previous use was a scrap yard.
+The proposed use would utilize an enclosed area of about 52,000 sq ft at the rear of the site, on the area that was subject to VRAP remediation in 2008 because the previous use was a scrap yard.

-The proposed use is being reviewed under the Site Plan Standards of the Portland Land Use Code (Chapter 14).
+The proposed use is being reviewed under the Site Plan Standards of the Portland Land Use Code (Chapter 14), as a Level II Site Plan (Administrative Review by the Planning Authority).
 The applicant has not requested any waivers, but the Traffic Engineering reviewer has identified the need for waivers in respect of the driveway width and spacing of the driveways on the site (an existing condition) and supports the granting of both waivers subject to the conditions of approval.

 II PUBLIC NOTICING AND COMMENTS [to be completed]